 I split my snacks between sweet ones and savoury ones.
 I usually opt for the easy ones to prepare and ones that you can bake and then store.

-Here’s a few ideas for you to add this week after enjoying the Easter chocolate.
+Here are a few ideas for you to add this week after enjoying the Easter chocolate.

 - One of my favorites is chopped carrots and celery with hummus or straight tahini.
-You can take this to work and store in fridge for at least two days worth of snacks.
+You can take this to work and store in the fridge for at least two days worth of snacks.